AhmetZamanis/UsedCarKicksClassification/Report.md

 other models with focal loss.

-Finally, my main goal with this project was to practice building & tuning a neural network model directly using PyTorch, instead of using predefined architectures or wrappers.
+Finally, my main goal with this project was to practice building & tuning a neural network model directly using PyTorch and Lightning, instead of using predefined architectures or wrappers.
 However, the final part of the analysis sparked my interest in linear programming and optimization problems.
 I plan to explore this topic further, as it seems complementary to machine learning methods.

 Any comments or suggestions are welcome.